Rabies Vaccine for Dogs: A Must-Have Defense

 According to the recommended vaccination protocol, puppies should receive their initial rabies vaccination at around 12-16 weeks of age.
 This puppy vaccine schedule ensures puppies have developed a sufficient immune response to the vaccine while minimizing the risk of interference from maternal antibodies.

-infographic showing puppy vaccination schedules
+infographic with table showing puppy vaccination schedule by age

 Rabies vaccine side effects